derhuerst/berlin-gtfs-rt-server/readme.md

 ./start.sh
 ```

-In production, run all three using a tool like [`systemctl`](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units), [`forever`](https://github.com/foreversd/forever#readme) or [Kubernetes](https://kubernetes.io) that restarts them when they crash.
+In production, run all three using a tool that restarts them when they crash, e.g. [`systemctl`](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units), [`forever`](https://github.com/foreversd/forever#readme) or [Kubernetes](https://kubernetes.io).

 ### via Docker